 Many people suffer from sluggish thyroid performance even though lab tests do not show hypothyroid or subclinical hypothyroid.
 The

-failure of doctors to appreciate the importance of optimal thyroid function means that metabolic problems are being ignored even though a constellation of symptoms is obvious.
+failure of providers to appreciate the importance of optimal thyroid function means that metabolic problems are being ignored even though a constellation of symptoms is obvious.
 A new study evaluates thyroid hormone levels within the normal range and finds that iodine is lacking when weight is gained.
 It also finds that weight gain itself may actually be inducing the thyroid problems as a form of stress.

 This is a very important topic because once thyroid function becomes stressed it has a domino effect on all other systems in the human body.
 Researchers measured thyroid levels, iodine, and body mass index in 937 people and repeated the measurements six years later in 784 of them.
 They found that the odds of becoming obese during the study were three times higher in people with the lowest ranges of T3 and T4.
 Leptin resistance predicted functionally low T4, whereas low levels of adiponectin Protein hormone that modulates metabolism including glucose and fatty acid catabolism.
 High levels are associated with low body fat. (which if higher would prevent insulin resistance) predicted low levels of active thyroid hormone,T3.